-As a result, the cross-attention ArGEnT DeepONet contains approximately 0.28 million parameters, which is comparable to the 0.25 million parameters of the Point-DeepONet.
-For the cross-attention ArGEnT model, 5,000 points are first sampled uniformly within a cuboid region that encloses all possible geometries.
-The signed distance function (SDF) values at these points are computed for each geometry and used as geometry inputs to the ArGEnT models.
-To mitigate the computational cost associated with large-mesh learning, 30,000 query points are sampled from the simulation mesh nodes for each geometry, and 5,000 points are randomly subsampled at each training step.
-The corresponding displacement components $(u_x, u_y, u_z)$ and von Mises stress ($\sigma_{vm}$) values at these points are used as the target outputs for training and evaluation the cross-attention ArGEnT.
+As a result, the cross-attention ArGEnT DeepONet contains approximately 0.28 million parameters, comparable to the 0.25 million parameters of Point-DeepONet.
+For the cross-attention ArGEnT model, 5,000 points are sampled uniformly within a cuboid region enclosing all possible geometries.
+The signed distance function (SDF) values at these points are computed for each geometry and used as geometry inputs.
+To reduce the computational cost associated with large-mesh learning, 30,000 query points are sampled from the simulation mesh nodes for each geometry, and 5,000 points are randomly subsampled at each training step.
+The corresponding displacement components $(u_x, u_y, u_z)$ and von Mises stress ($\sigma_{vm}$) values at these points are then used as target outputs for training and evaluation of cross-attention ArGEnT.

 The learned operator for the following jet engine bracket problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where $\pmb{\mu} =(mass, F_x, F_y, F_z)$ includes the bracket mass and the applied loads at $x, y, z$ directions.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.
 Since the solution variables exhibit different magnitudes, $z$-score normalization is applied to each variable, as defined in \ref{sec_norm}.